-The technology involves microbes, not combustion — essentially applying the process that happens inside a cow’s stomach on a much larger scale, with energy and environmental benefits at the end.
-Bioenergy Devco along with its subsidiary, BTS, have built 250 similar facilities around the globe and operates 140 of them.
+The technology involves microbes, not combustion — essentially applying the same process that happens inside a cow’s stomach on a much larger scale, with energy and environmental benefits at the end.
+Bioenergy Devco along with its subsidiary, BTS, have built 250+ similar facilities around the globe and operates 140 of them.

 See the presentation made to the Delaware Department of Natural Resources

-WHAT IS ANAEROBIC DIGESTION?
+WHATIS ANAEROBIC DIGESTION?

-BENEFITS FOR THE LOCAL COMMUNITY
+BENEFITSFOR THE LOCAL COMMUNITY

 BDC’s fully enclosed anaerobic digesters eliminate the groundwater pollution often caused by excessive land application and landfill operations, minimizing runoff that can poison ecosystems and cause significant human health problems.
 The facility does not require fresh water to process materials.